We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 I use phrases.com when I can't think of creative words off the top of my head.
 (Pun intended)

-For example: Including a catchphrase in your headline or description aligns your organic and paid content – which is highly advised.
-We love being consistent across all channels!
+A catchphrase in your headline or description aligns your organic and paid content, which is worth doing.
+Consistency across channels pays off.

 PPC Ad Copy Tip #16: RLSA